Vector Theory of Gravity: The general model

-Thus two moving particles experience (besides the gravitational attraction one to another) the cyclic force.
-The latter can be attractive or repulsive, depending on the mutual direction of the velocities of the particles.
+Thus two moving particles experience (in addition to the mutual gravitational attraction) a cyclic force.
+The latter can be attractive or repulsive, depending on the relative direction of the particle velocities.

-Notice the smallness of the effects conditioned by the vector potential; their values are almost inaccessible for the experimental registration.